-Ashmun, a Whig, was the representative for Massachusetts's 6th congressional district from 1849 to 1851.
+Ashmun was the representative for Massachusetts’s 6th congressional district and was a Whig.
+He served from 1849 to 1851.

 From Dec 1845 to Mar 1851, Ashmun missed 542 of 1,692 roll call votes, which is 32.0%.
 This is worse than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.